leonorlazami/FlixPicks/README.md

 - How to interact with external APIs like OMDB to fetch and display real-time data.
 - Dynamic manipulation of data based on user input and interactions.
 - Effective use of React hooks for managing state and side effects.
-- Responsive design and mobile-first workflow using Tailwind CSS.

 ## Installation